BloCamLimb/ModernUI/README.md

 }
 ```
 ##### ForgeGradle 5
-You need to regenerate run configurations.
+You need to regenerate run configurations after adding these lines.
 ```
 minecraft {
     runs {